poppinss/manager/README.md

 ### Driver interface

-The first thing, you must have in place is the interface that every driver must adhere to.
+The first thing you must have in place is the interface that every driver adheres to.

 ```ts
 interface MailDriverContract {